smtifahim/TARA-Ontology-Repository/ontology-files/generated/readme.md

 This section will be updated periodically based on the release of the newer versions of the ontology.

+### Version 0.6 (December 12, 2024)

+* Updated ontology to include the axioms associating the surface locations with the acupoints
+  *  Added two sepcial properties `TARA:locatedOnTheSurfaceOf` and `TARA:locatedInRelationTo` to specify the surface anatomy for each acupoint.
+    * `TARA:locatedOnTheSurfaceOf`: A relation between an acupoint and its general regional location on the body surface.
+    * `TARA:locatedInRelationTo`: A relation between an acupoint and its proximal location on the body surface.
+* This version includes all surface locations for the acupoints of the Lung (LU) and Liver (LI) meridians (total 31 acupoints)
+  * Anatomical terms associated with surface regions are drawn from UBERON (200+ terms) and InterLex (ILX).
+The ILX terms are drawn from FMA.
+A total of 55 ILX terms related to surface anatomy were created and imported into the ontology.
+* For the rest of the meridian acupoints, this version only includes the surface regions associated with UEBRON and ILX terms.
+We have excluded the regions associated with FMA (which will be replaced by ILX terms) pending future release.

 ### Version 0.5.1 (July 12, 2024)

 * Updated the labels for the acupoints of the Governor Vessel and the Conception Vessel